Constraints on the AGN flares as sources of ultra-high energy cosmic rays from the Fermi-LAT observations: Discussion

-In the previous section we have calculated emissivity in UHECRs $\mathcal{L}_{\mathrm{UHECR}}=7.5 \times 10^{43}~\mathrm{erg~Mpc^{-3}~yr^{-1}}$ or $1.2 \times 10^{43}$ erg Mpc$^{-3}$ yr$^{-1}$ from the observed flux (reported by Telescope Array or Pierre Auger) of these particles and compared it with the kinetic emissivity in the strong AGN flares which satisfy Eq. (\ref{eq:maglum_thr}): $\mathcal{L}_{\mathrm{kin}}=3.7 \times 10^{44}~\mathrm{erg~Mpc^{-3}~yr^{-1}}$.
+In the previous section we have calculated emissivity in UHECRs $\mathcal{L}_{\mathrm{UHECR}}=8.1 \times 10^{43}~\mathrm{erg~Mpc^{-3}~yr^{-1}}$ or $1.4 \times 10^{43}$ erg Mpc$^{-3}$ yr$^{-1}$ from the observed flux (reported by Telescope Array or Pierre Auger) of these particles and compared it with the kinetic emissivity in the strong AGN flares which satisfy Eq. (\ref{eq:maglum_thr}): $\mathcal{L}_{\mathrm{kin}}=3.7 \times 10^{44}~\mathrm{erg~Mpc^{-3}~yr^{-1}}$.
 The latter one was calculated taking into account the fact that we can observe only a small fraction of all flaring sources and total observed kinetic emissivity should be multiplied by the number of unseen sources, $n=2\pi/\Omega_b \sim 2\Gamma^2$.
 The viability of the scenario crucially depends on the degree of UHECR beaming, $\Omega_\mathrm{UHECR}$.
 If the accelerated UHECRs remain strongly beamed with $\Omega_\mathrm{UHECR}\sim \Omega_b$, the UHECR emissivity $\mathcal{L}_{\mathrm{UHECR}}$ will be corrected for the beaming factor as well.
 As after this correction $\mathcal{L}_{\mathrm{UHECR}}$ will be much larger than $\mathcal{L}_{\mathrm{kin}}$ it would clearly make the model unfeasible.

 The UHECRs can be effectively isotropised during their propagation towards the observer, increasing $\Omega_{\mathrm{UHECR}}$ up to value of order unity.
-The isotropisation can take place either in the immediate vicinity of the flaring region, which in turn shall be very close to the AGN engine, or in the magnetized intracluster medium.
+The isotropization can take place either in the immediate vicinity of the flaring region, which in turn shall be very close to the AGN engine, or in the magnetized intracluster medium.
 Large values of $\Omega_{\mathrm{UHECR}}$ mean that the observed flux of cosmic rays is generated by large number of flares with only small fraction of them pointing at us.
+In \cite{Murase2012,Takami2016} it was shown that the average degree of isotropization should be high, otherwise we should have observed much stronger degree of anisotropy; only relative minority of sources could reside in void-like regions where somewhat lower degree of isotropization is expected.